 You should NOT notify to homeschool this year if:

-2. If notification is necessary, complete a Notification of Intent to Homeschool (“NOI”).
+2. If notification is necessary, complete an Ohio Home Education Notification of Exemption form.

-4. Make copies of all your paperwork and put it in an envelope.
+3. Make copies of your exemption notification and put it in an envelope.

 If your child is not yet age 6, is not currently attending public school grades K and up, and will not be age 6 by your district’s first day of school, then - congratulations!
 Just have a wonderful year, enjoying your children and beginning your homeschooling adventure.
-Notification doesn't make your child "official".
-It's only for the purpose of obtaining an excuse from compulsory attendance, so if your child isn't compulsory age, they cannot be excused from something they are not.
+Notification is ONLY for the purpose of exempting a child from compulsory attendance, so if your child isn't compulsory age, they cannot be exempt from something they are not.

 Compulsory school age is age 6 by the district’s first day of school (ORC 3321.01 (A)(1)), so if your child does not yet hit that age 6 mark, you do NOT notify for that entire year.
 Even if he or she turns six a day later, you would still not notify until the following year.
 (For example, if your school district’s first day of school is August 17, and your child turns 6 on August 18, you will not notify until the next school year.)